What are antibodies?

 Approved by Health Canada on May 14, 2020, this blood test is used to identify if there is a presence of IgG antibodies that are specific to COVID-19 infection.
 Unlike the swab test that’s currently being provided by the City of Toronto, antibody testing won’t tell you if you have an active infection.
 Instead, your results may help identify if you have been previously exposed to COVID-19.

-When will the COVID-19 IgG antibody test be available at Medcan?
+Is the COVID-19 IgG antibody test now available at Medcan?

 What type of lab equipment is being used to process the COVID-19 IgG antibody tests?